clasqm/QBASDOWN/test.md

 A sorted List of References Cited will appear at the end of the generated HTML file, or wherever you put the \\BIB code (on its own line).
 You can have multiple \\BIB codes, so that you can have a reference list for each section of your document.
 If you are not working in English, the \\BIB code will let you set up a heading in your own language.
 In this document, I've added a few non-cited sources just to show the sorting process at work.

+This is a non-standard addition.
+The emphasis is on creating text that will look OK on a web page _and_ that will work when you import the HTML file into a word processor, not on making back-and-forth links like on Wikipedia.

+The \\REF markers can appear anywhere in your text, but each must appear on its own line.
+You only need to list them once per document, or per section, depending on how you want to present your references.
+If you cite a source in section 1 and section 3 of your document, and you choose to have each section display its own Reference List, both sections must contain their own copy of the reference.

+Also, QBASDOWN is not a reference manager.
+It doesn't know the difference between Harvard, MLA and Chicago styles, to name just three.
+It's up to you to get the format correct.

 ### References listed in this section
 \BIB